Healthy Homes Assessment Kilbirnie

 Healthy Homes Assessment Services

-Did you not know that Healthy Homes Standards came into effect on the 1st of July 2021?
-The landlords are now required to ensure their Kilbirnie rental properties meet the minimum Healthy Homes Standards within 90 days of any renewed or new tenancy and all private rental properties are required to be fully in compliance by July 1st 2024.
+Did you have any idea that the Healthy Homes Standards came into effect on the 1st July 2021?
+The landlords are now required to ensure their Kilbirnie rental properties meet the minimum Healthy Homes Standards within 90 days of a renewed or new tenancy and all private rental properties are required to be fully conforming by the 1st July 2024.

 The subjects covered in the Healthy Homes Standards are:

-We will assess your rental property and determine whether it meets NZ Healthy Homes and Residential Tenancy Acts standards.
-After assessing, we will advise you or your property manager of any tasks required. needs to be done, and provide an assessment report that includes all the information needed to complete your tenancy agreement’s Healthy Home Statement of Compliance.
+We can evaluate your rental property to determine whether it’s in compliance with the NZ Healthy Homes and Residential Tenancy Acts standards.
+After the assessment, we will advise you or your property manager about the work that needs to be done, and offer the report with all the details required for your Tenancy Agreement’s Healthy Home Statement of Compliance.

-Our company is completely independent assessors of rental properties in addition, we’re completely certified for both Healthy Homes and Homefit.
+We’re completely independent assessors of rental properties in addition, we’re completely certified to assess both Healthy Homes and Homefit.

 Call Now (04) 280 6790